kat9274/Syllogism/README.md

 # Syllogism
-This is a program to use a "mind macine" on a machine! please note that you have to input EXACTLY what you need to
+This is a program to use a "mind machine" on a machine! please note that you have to input EXACTLY what you need to